bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/adding-models.md

 ## Test Ollama

-Get you host with `uname` then curl using that host.
+Get you host with `hostname` then curl using that host.

 ```sh
 curl http://pop-os:11434/api/generate -d '{